goldfinch/loadmore/README.md

 });
 ```

-#### 7. Create loadable template
+#### 7. Create a loadable template

-All loadable templates stroed within a single folder `templates/Loadable`.
+All loadable templates are stored within a single folder `templates/Loadable`.
 The name should be the same as your targeted model's name.

 *Loadable template for* `app/Models/MyLoadableModel.php` *would be* `themes/my_theme/templates/Loadable/MyLoadableModel.ss`